11 Surefire Ways to Improve Your E-Commerce Site’s Conversion Rates

 As per Google, the average time to fully load a mobile landing page is 22 seconds.
 And, 53% of people will leave a mobile page if it takes longer than 3 seconds to load.

-In other words, the faster your website loads, whether on the desktop or mobile, the more pleased your customers will be, resulting in better customer experience, conversion rates, and revenue.
+In other words, the faster your website loads, whether on the desktop or mobile, the more pleased your customers will be, resulting in a better customer experience, conversion rates, and revenue.

 Here are a few steps you can take to ensure you have a fast-loading e-commerce website: